-- > We employ a range of technologies to adequately safeguard our technology assets and network, including firewalls and Mimecast protection, enhanced password protections and MFA. - Dual offsite backs ups are taken, and we have an SLA in place with our IT provider to get us back up and running within defined timescales - We have engaged a third party to conduct a phishing attack and penetration testing, as well as assessing our overall information security control framework to identify areas for further improvements. - Obtained Group's Cyber Essentials Plus qualification via a third party audit. - > Staff awareness of the risks relating to phishing and other scams is continually driven by ongoing communication and we have established a clear and consistent approach to processing supplier bank detail requests, including independently verifying their authenticity.
+Mitigation $Risk^$ ve a Group Health and Safety n in place that has established tent and effective procedures for ing health and safety risk.
+This es risk assessments, safe working dures, onsite inspections and audits obile incident reporting capabilities. our people are given role-based g on induction and throughout me with us, and the completion of g is monitored by our Group Human rces function to ensure that training s remain up to date. y Health and Safety meetings are review and improve our practices ealth and Safety performance is 'ly reported to Senior Management Board. ploy a range of technologies to ately safeguard our technology and network, including firewalls and ast protection, enhanced password tions and MFA. ffsite backs ups are taken, and we n SLA in place with our IT provider to back up and running within defined ales. ve engaged a third party to conduct ning attack and penetration testing, as assessing our overall information y control framework to identify areas her improvements. ed Group's Cyber Essentials Plus ation via a third party audit. wareness of the risks relating to ag and other scams is continually by ongoing communication and we stablished a clear and consistent ach to processing supplier bank detail sts, including independently verifying uthenticity.